Ultravis66/Guided-Trajectory-Neural-Net/README.md

 # Guided-Trajectory-Neural-Net
-This project builds a machine-learning surrogate model using data generated from a quasi-6-DoF physics simulator replacing numerical integration with a neural network that can predict full 3-D projectile trajectories—including altitude, downrange motion, and lateral deflection hundreds of times faster while maintaining meter-level accuracy.
+This project builds a machine-learning surrogate model using data generated from a quasi-6-DoF physics simulator replacing numerical integration with a neural network that can predict full 3-D trajectories—including altitude, downrange motion, and lateral deflection hundreds of times faster while maintaining meter-level accuracy.

-This repository builds directly on the physics engine from my companion project Trajectory-Monte-Carlo https://github.com/Ultravis66/Trajectory-Monte-Carlo
+This repository builds directly on the physics engine from my companion project Trajectory-Monte-Carlo: https://github.com/Ultravis66/Trajectory-Monte-Carlo

-In that project, a quasi-6-DoF guided projectile model was created to simulate thousands of trajectories under randomized target and wind conditions.
+In that project, a quasi-6-DoF GnC model was created to simulate thousands of trajectories under randomized target and wind conditions.
 This repository extends that work into the machine-learning domain by generating a large fixed-size dataset and training a neural network surrogate that can emulate projectile flight with orders-of-magnitude speedup.

 1. Physics-Based Dataset Generation (100,000 Trajectories)